AmoebeLabs/swiss-army-knife-card-manual/docs/basics/styling/overview.md

 ---
 template: main.html
+description: The Swiss Army Knife custom card has built-in support for SVG and CSS styling.
+This support is aimed to re-use CSS classes, styles and animations.
+tags:
+  - Styling
 ---
 <!-- GT/GL -->
 #Overview of possible CSS and SVG styling

-The Swiss Army Knife has built-in support for SVG and CSS styling.
+The Swiss Army Knife custom card has built-in support for SVG and CSS styling.

 This support is aimed to re-use styles: SAK lets you define your own CSS classes, CSS Animations, and SVG Filters as a template and re-use them in any SAK card you make.

 You are not limited to the SAK-defined classes, animations, and filters!

-##:sak-sak-logo: Structure (sort of)
+##:sak-sak-logo: Directory and File Structure (sort of)

+Below you see the 'structure' of the definitions.
+The sak- files contain system definitions, not to be altered by the user.
+The user- files contain definitions that you as an enduser should use to define your own custom definitions.
 ```
 .
 ├─ CSS keyframe animations